SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 The UI acts as a centralised point, that can communicate with different connected providers to make use of the features available, taking in to account what features are not.

 Managing of drives, files, runs, and other resources are available to the user through the interface, with the resource's relevant actions.

+The implementation is in the folder [`/frontend-web/webclient/`](https://github.com/SDU-eScience/UCloud/tree/master/frontend-web/webclient/).

 ## Technologies